Menu

 This program brings approximately 4,000 foreign leaders and specialists to the U.S. for short-term (one- to three-week) professional programs.
 Participants in the national program, who are leaders and decision-makers in their home countries, travel as individuals or as part of pre-arranged groups.

-Since 1940, the IVLP program has introduced over 225,000 participants to communities across the United States through more than 90 community organizations.
+Since 1940, the IVLP program has introduced over 225,000 participants to communities across the United States through a non-profit, independent network of local community organizations.
 With more than 500 IVLP alumni who have gone on to become current or former heads of state, this program builds important international, long lasting relationships for our country.

 Some of the groups are fully funded by the U.S. Congress through its appropriation to the U.S. Department of State, while others receive little or no financial support from the U.S. government.
 The national program constitutes a major component of this country's public diplomacy efforts